-We are very proud to be an inclusive community with students and staff from a wide range of backgrounds, including non-Catholic and non-religious backgrounds; what we all share is a commitment to Catholic values.
-We welcome applications from all families seeking a Catholic education for their children.
+No!
+We are very proud to be an inclusive community with students and staff from a wide range of backgrounds, including non-Catholic and non-religious backgrounds, and only ask you support us in teachings of the Catholic Faith.

 Do I need to be in the catchment area?